m3g/CellListMap.jl/docs/src/Internals.md

     hist, box, cl
 )
 ```
-Note that, since `hist` is mutable, there is no need to assign the output of `map_pairwise!` to it.
+Note that, since `hist` is mutable, there is no need to assign the output of `foreachneighbor!` to it.

 The example above can be run with `CellListMap.Examples.distance_histogram()` and is available in the
 [distance_histogram.jl](https://github.com/m3g/CellListMap.jl/blob/main/src/examples/distance_histogram.jl) file.